yann02/ThinkingInEn/README.md

 # ThinkingInEn
+## Description
-App contents is for learn English.
+This project is the Android app for learning English.
+## Architecture
+- Jetpack Compose
+- ViewModel
+- DataStore
+- Kotlin Flows